 Alice Howe was a close friend of the author, Sarah Orne Jewett, who dedicated her book, The Country of the Pointed Firs, to her.

-They continued to live at 265 Commonwealth until his death in May of 1941.
+The Goodwins continued to live at 265 Commonwealth until Frederic Goodwin’s death in May of 1941.

-By 1945, 265 Commonwealth was owned by the Longwood Engineering Company.
-In August of 1945, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.
+On August 6, 1945, 265 Commonwealth was acquired from Lillian Shooshan by Hans Rudolph (Rudolf) Giger and Richard W. Langenbach, partners in the Longwood Engineering Company.
+In August of 1945, they applied for (and subsequently received) permission to convert the property into nine apartments.

-The property changed hands and in March of 1959 was acquired by Miss Frances Garufo.
-In December of 1981, she transferred the property to Carmen M. Garufo and Phyllis Anzalone, trustees of the Frances Garufo Family Trust.
+On December 9, 1981, she transferred the property to her children, Carmen (Carmelo) M. Garufo and Phyllis (Philomine) (Garufo) Anzalone, as trustees of the Frances Garufo Family Trust.

-In June of 2007, Phyllis Anzalone filed for (and subsequently received) permission to legalize the occupancy as seven units, which was the existing condition.
+On June 6, 2007, Phyllis Anzalone filed for (and subsequently received) permission to legalize the occupancy as seven units, which was the existing condition.

-In August of 2007, Robert A. Vigoda, trustee of the 265 Commonwealth Avenue Nominee Trust, purchased 265 Commonwealth from Carmen M. Garufo and Phyllis Anzalone.
-In October of 2007, the Trust filed for (and subsequently received) permission to convert the property from seven units into a two-family dwelling.
+On August 31, 2007, 265 Commonwealth was purchased from the Frances Garufo Family Trust by Robert A. Vigoda, trustee of the 265 Commonwealth Avenue Nominee Trust.
+In October of 2007, the trust filed for (and subsequently received) permission to convert the property from seven units into a two-family dwelling.